 In the past 20 years, she’s told the stories of retired pro athletes in chronic pain, children poisoned by toxic toys, and seniors who nearly overdosed on prescription drugs.

 A 1990 graduate of the University of Florida’s College of Journalism and Communications, her work at The Tampa Tribune and TBO.com, Florida Today and the Gainesville Sun have been honored by professional organizations including the Society of Professional Journalists, Associated Press Sports Editors, and the Florida Society of News Editors.

-Prior to joining his law firm, Tobin was an in-house counsel at Gannett Co., Inc., which publishes USA TODAY and owns newspapers and television stations throughout the country.
+Prior to law firm practice, Tobin was in-house counsel at Gannett Co., Inc., which publishes USA TODAY.
 Before law school, he was a reporter for the News-Press in Ft.
 Myers, FL.
-Tobin is a past Chair of the media law committees of both the Florida and District of Columbia bar associations, a past Chair of the American Bar Association Forum on Communications Law, and a past Editor-in-Chief and current Senior Editor of the journal LITIGATION.
+Tobin is a past Chair of the media law committees of both the Florida and District of Columbia bar associations, a past Chair of the American Bar Association Forum on Communications Law, and a past Editor-in-Chief and Senior Editor of the journal LITIGATION.
 He is consistently rated by Best Lawyers, Chambers USA, and Washingtonian as one of the top First Amendment and media lawyers in the country.

 Melissa Young is a front-end engineer for Vox Media, where she works on ad products and technologies with a focus on improving the state and quality of advertising on digital platforms.
 Before Vox, she developed advertising solutions and products for Gannett’s flagship publication USA Today and more than 100 regional media organizations in the company network.

 Prior to entering national media networks and the revenue world, Melissa worked as a web developer, online producer, social media editor and technology blogger at The Fayetteville Observer in Fayetteville, North Carolina.